top of page

 Abstract: College-educated voters are trending toward the political left across democracies, with the most politically powerful and left-leaning students originating from a smaller number of elite colleges.
 Using data on over 250,000 University of California applicants and multiple discontinuous admission policies, I estimate the impact of elite colleges on later life partisanship.
 Admission to highly selective campuses shifts students away from the Republican Party and toward independent or Democratic registration.
 Administrative data, surveys, and a poll of in-sample students show that on-campus peer socialization and long-run mechanisms like graduate school attendance are plausible, but intentional efforts by faculty to persuade their students are unlikely to explain these results.

-"Education Exports and Human Capital Flows: Evidence from a Tuition Waiver Lottery"
+"Nonresident Tuition and Human Capital Flows: Evidence from a Lottery"

 Works in Progress